rubycocos/webclient/README.markdown

 and author slides in plain text using a wiki-style markup language that's easy-to-write and easy-to-read ships with the `fetcher` gem.

+The [`pluto`](https://github.com/feedreader) gem that lets you build web pages from published web feeds ships with the `fetcher` gem.

 The [`sportdb`](https://github.com/geraldb/sport.db.ruby) gem that lets you read football (soccer) fixtures and more in plain text ships with the `fetcher` gem.

-The [`pluto`](https://github.com/geraldb/pluto) gem that lets you build web pages from published web feeds ships with the `fetcher` gem.